-The Romanian 2006 amendments to the Anti-discrimination Ordinance introduced the concept of 'sharing the burden of proof' by means of which 'the person concerned has the obligation to prove the existence of facts which allow the presumption of the existence of direct or indirect discrimination, and the person against whom a complaint has been filed has the duty to prove that the facts do not amount to discrimination'.
+Until 2013, the Romanian Anti-discrimination Ordinance stipulated that 'the person concerned has the obligation to prove the existence of facts which allow the presumption of the existence of direct or indirect discrimination, and the person against whom a complaint has been filed has the duty to prove that the facts do not amount to discrimination'.
 The equality body's interpretation was not always in compliance with the Directives, and some courts interpreted the concept in a manner that placed an unreasonable burden on the victim.
-A draft proposal to amend the Anti-discrimination Ordinance was submitted to the Senate.
-The Head of the Senate's Legal Committee put forward several amendments, including a new definition of the burden of proof, which were approved in a report by the Joint Legal and Human Rights Committees.
+A draft proposal to amend the Anti-discrimination Ordinance was submitted and adopted by the Senate in 2010, proposing a new definition of the burden of proof.